 ROB ENGL MA (HONS) FSA Scot

-project officer (Fieldwork)
+project Manager (Fieldwork)

 In the fourteen years he has been employed by AOC Rob has worked on, supervised and directed a wide range of projects.
 In addition to his current role as Project Officer for Archaeological Fieldwork, Rob is the company Lithic Specialist and in this role has prepared numerous lithic reports and assessments for sites within Scotland, England & Ireland, including the large chipped and coarse stone assemblage from the Mesolithic house site at East Barns, Dunbar.
 He has also completed a Historic Scotland funded overview of the complex flint knives of Scotland which is currently being peer reviewed ahead of publication.